Kyohei Yamashita: 2022–2023: World top 15 and team medals

-2024
+2024–2025: World top 30 and first Super 500 final

-In the first half of 2024, Yamashita partnered with Naru Shinoya in mixed doubles, pursuing qualification for the Paris 2024 Olympics.
-Their best BWF World Tour result was a quarterfinal finish at the Thailand Masters.
-The pair did not qualify for the Olympics, and their partnership concluded in April 2024 following Shinoya's retirement from the national team.

-Yamashita then shifted his focus to men's doubles, reuniting with partner Hiroki Midorikawa.
-Returning to the international circuit in August, they won two consecutive titles at the International Challenge level: the Sydney International and the North Harbour International.
-Domestically, Yamashita and Midorikawa swept Japan's three major men's doubles titles in 2024: the Japan Ranking Circuit, the All Japan Members Championships, and the All Japan Championships.
+Yamashita and Shinoya began the year pursuing qualification for the 2024 Paris Olympics in mixed doubles.
+The pair did not qualify, and their partnership ended in April when Shinoya retired from the national team.
+Yamashita then resumed his men's doubles partnership with Midorikawa.
+They won consecutive titles at the Sydney International and the North Harbour International.
+Domestically, the duo won three major titles that year: the Japan Ranking Circuit, the All Japan Members Championships, and the All Japan Championships.